Salemal-nahdi/SEQ-Decks-Patios-Web/IMGIX-README.md

 The base Imgix domain for this project is: `seqdecks.imgix.net`

+### Imgix Source Setup

+Before the Imgix integration can work properly, you need to ensure that:

+1. Your Imgix account is active
+2. An Imgix source with the name `seqdecks` is created and properly configured
+3. The source is pointing to the location where your original images are stored

+Without proper Imgix configuration, the website will fall back to using the original images.

 ## Files & Components

 1. **imgix-config.js** - Core configuration and utility functions